“For perhaps he departed for a while for this purpose, that you might receive him forever…”

 The words “while” and “forever” stand in stark contrast.
 Philemon’s temporary loss of Onesimus’ services and money resulted in something that will last forever.
 There was a big gain for a relatively small loss.
-Onesimus departed lost but he returned saved forever.
-They will have a fellowship on very high elevation.
+Onesimus departed lost, but he returned saved forever.
+They will have a fellowship at a very high elevation.

 God overrules evil for good.